RezwanHassanKhan/NetworkRadius_Assignments/README.md

 (0) -: Expected Access-Accept got Access-Reject"
 ```
 radiusd -X output :\
-<span style="color: red;"> When a username starts with a null character, `radclient` sends the escape sequence with an extra backslash.
+<span style="color: red;"> User Name does not match the expected value beacuse when a octal sequence starts with a null character, `radclient` sends the escape sequence with an extra backslash(\).
 However, it correctly handles octal sequences that do not start with a null character, as demonstrated in Test 2.</span>

 ```console
 ('escape sequence username returned from radclien :', '\\x00\t\nbob')